makerlabmx/altair-arduinoide/README.md

 - Windows and OSX: [FTDI Drivers](http://www.ftdichip.com/Drivers/VCP.htm)
 - Linux: Should be already included in your Distros Kernel, if not, check the link above.

-Clone this repo inside the "hardware" floder inside your sketch folder as "altair".
+Clone this repo inside the "hardware" folder inside your sketch folder as "altair".
 Alternatively, You can download the zip, uncompress it and manually copy it.
 (Create the folder if it doesn't exist)